Mayank230604/Blockchain/Hyperledger-Fabric.md

     5.Node.js Runtime and NPM
     6.Python

-## Step 1: Create a new USERIt is always a smart idea not to use root to install these softwares.
+## Step 1: Create a new USER
+It is always a smart idea not to use root to install these softwares.
 Let us create a new user.

     sudo adduser kakarot